particle-iot/docs/src/content/en/shared/webhooks.md

 Webhook Options
 ===

-You can even customize the Webhook to send custom headers, form fields, and more.
+You can even customize the webhook to send custom headers, form fields, and more.
 This section explains what's available and how to use them all!

 event
 ---